Koopman operator-based model reduction for switched-system control of PDEs: Preliminaries

-In this section, the Koopman operator and its numerical approximation via EDMD are introduced.
-Convergence of EDMD towards the Koopman operator is discussed since we will rely on this result for our convergence statements.
-In the second part of the section, both \emph{Switching Time Optimization (STO)} and \emph{Model Predictive Control (MPC)} are introduced.
-We will rely on STO for open-loop and on MPC for closed-loop control.
+In the following Subsections~\ref{subsubsec:STMPC_STO} and~\ref{subsubsec:STMPC_MPC}, \emph{Switching Time Optimization (STO)} and \emph{Model Predictive Control (MPC)} are introduced.
+We will rely on STO for open-loop and on MPC for closed-loop control of the switching problem introduced by step i).
+Then, in Section~\ref{subsec:Koopman}, the Koopman operator and its numerical approximation via EDMD are introduced which we will utilize for constructing the reduced system introduced in step ii).
+Convergence of EDMD towards the Koopman operator is discussed since we will rely on this result for our convergence statement.